 If you have a camera, but can’t get a filter, don’t despair.
 One option is to take kitchen strainer, straw hat, or even your fingers, or a piece of cardboard with a hole in it and let the light of the sun shine through onto a sheet of white paper or a bright sidewalk.
 Take a picture of the shadow.
 Don’t use your flash.

-Camera Settings and Taking Photographs of the Eclipse
+Camera Setting and Taking Photographs of the Eclipse

 You’ll want to experiment with these settings using the normal sun to get the best outcome for your camera and situation.
 Generally, you want to go with a low ISO (try 100 or 200), which allows a lot of light to enter the camera.
 It’s filtered light, so it’s okay, and it allows you to take a picture quickly, reducing your chance of blurring the image by moving.